20 years of rethinking life

 Soon after Hintsa philosophy truly began to make its impact in a most unlikely arena – Formula 1.
 When Mika Häkkinen invited Dr Hintsa to assist him and his family in their pursuit of the 1998 World Drivers’ Championship, Aki didn’t even believe that Formula 1 was a valid sporting contest, such was the stark divergence with the running culture he had studied so closely.
 In winning two World Championships with Mika in 1998 and 1999, he transformed this view and proceeded over nearly two decades to create one of the great untold stories in a sport where very few stories remain untold.

 Dr Hintsa used to call Formula 1 “the most fascinating laboratory” for the Hintsa philosophy.
 Following Mika Häkkinen’s success, fellow Finn Kimi Räikkönen followed by young superstars Lewis Hamilton and Sebastian Vettel shone as Aki’s quiet influence underpinned their approach to racing.
-Lewis Hamilton’s recent victory in 2017 turned out to be the twelfth World Drivers’ Championship for a Hintsa driver.
+Lewis Hamilton’s recent victory in 2018 turned out to be the 13th World Drivers’ Championship for a Hintsa-affiliated driver.